I. Vietnamese Legislation on Copyright and Related Rights

 Notes: Original documents are required at the time of filing.

 Timeline for copyright registration in Vietnam

-Per Article 14 of the 2005 IP Law, as revised in 2009, copyright protection is given to literary, artistic or scientific works which fall within any of the following categories:
+Per Article 14 of Vietnam IP Law, copyright protection is given to literary, artistic or scientific works which fall within any of the following 13 categories:

 (i) Literary and scientific works, textbooks, teaching materials, and other works expressed written letters or other characters;

 (iii) Press works;

 (iv) Musical works;

 (v) Dramatic works;